Life isn't slowing down, so we need more energy to keep up.

 93 (Note: Most Servings Are Over 8 Oz.)

-An area where coffee seriously outcompetes any energy drink is in texture options: There are creamy dessert-like or milkshake-like coffees, strong dark coffees, milky coffees—all of which are available hot or cold.
+There are black coffee options, creamy dessert-like coffees, cold brews, and milky coffees—all of which are available hot or cold.
 There are also iced and shaved-ice coffees for a cold crunch on hot days.

 Why It’s Good